bmanders716/bmanders716.github.io/cookbook.md

 _Ingredients_--1 duck.
                Some sage and onion stuffing.
                Rather more than 1 pint water.
-               1†oz. of flour.
+               1‡Ø∫. of flour.
                1 onion.
                1 apple.
-               º†lb. of gravy beef, or 2 or 3 bones.
+               Ï†¨b. of gravy beef, or 2 or 3 bones.

 _Method._--Stuff the duck by placing the forcemeat inside it.